Therapeutic vs. Traditional Foster Care

 Making the decision to become a foster parent is an incredible one, but it is not always easy or straightforward.

-There are several types of foster opportunities and each varies based on the type of care the child requires.
+There are several types of foster opportunities and each varies based on the type of care the child or teen requires.

 If you’ve considered becoming a foster parent, it’s likely you’ve seen terms like traditional foster care and therapeutic foster care, also referred to as treatment foster care, but may be unsure what it means and how each program differs.

 UMFS supports both types of foster care.
 Here’s a look at the differences between traditional foster care and therapeutic foster care.

 Why are Children and Teens in Traditional Foster Care & Therapeutic Foster Care?

 UMFS offers foster care services to children and youth of all ages who are unable to remain in their family of origin.
 These children and their families are going through a crisis situation which can mean a number of things, not limited to the following:

 - Traumatic experience